 - Repeat until all wontons are filled and wrapped!

-- Heat 2-3 inches of vegetable oil in a large saucepan until it is just under 350 degrees.
+- Deep fryers work great with this, however if you don't have one, heat 2-3 inches of vegetable oil in a high walled pan (dutch ovens work well) until it is just under 350 degrees.
 (I put my electric stove to just under the medium-high mark).

 - You can use an extra wonton wrapper to test the temperature.
 Place it in the oil and ensure that it doesn’t cook too quickly or burn.
 Adjust the heat accordingly if needed.